3-MCPD: History

 In March 2008, in Australia, "carcinogens" were found in soy sauces, and Australians were advised to avoid soy sauce.

 In November 2008, Britain's Food Standards Agency reported a wide range of household name food products from sliced bread to crackers, beefburgers and cheese with 3-MCPD above safe limits.
 Relatively high levels of the chemical were found in popular brands such as Mother's Pride, Jacobs crackers, John West, Kraft Dairylea and McVitie's Krackawheat.
 The same study also found relatively high levels in a range of supermarket own-brands, including Tesco char-grilled beefburgers, Sainsbury's Hot 'n Spicy Chicken Drumsticks and digestive biscuits from Asda.
-The highest levels of 3-MCPD found in a non- soy sauce product, crackers, was 134 μg per kg.
-The highest level of 3-MCPD found in soy sauce was 93,000 μg per kg, 700 times higher.
-The legal limit for 3-MCPD coming in next year will be 20 μg per kg, but the safety guideline on daily intake is 120 μg for a 60 kg person per day.
+The highest levels of 3-MCPD found in a non- soy sauce product, crackers, was 134μg/kg.
+The highest level of 3-MCPD found in soy sauce was 93,000μg/kg, 700 times higher.

+In 2006 the legal limit for 3-MCPD contained in acid-hydrolysed vegetable protein (HVP) and soy sauce was set at 20μg/kg, the legislation was revised further in 2020 to limit the amount of 3-MCPD across all vegetable oils and fats as well as oils made from marine life which are either produced and made available for consumers or added as an ingredient to other foods.

 In 2016, the occurrence of 3-MCPD in selected paper products (coffee filters, tea bags, disposable paper hot beverage cups, milk paperboard containers, paper towels) sold on the Canadian and German market was reported and the transfer of 3-MCPD from those products to beverages was investigated.
-Exposure to 3-MCPD from packaging material would likely constitute only a small percentage of overall dietary exposure when compared to the intake of processed oils/fats containing 3-MCPD equivalent (in form of fatty acid esters) which are often present at levels of about 0.2-2 μg/g.
+Exposure to 3-MCPD from packaging material would likely constitute only a small percentage of overall dietary exposure when compared to the intake of processed oils/fats containing 3-MCPD equivalent (in form of fatty acid esters) which are often present at levels of about 0.2-2μg/g.